Stranger Things season 2

-The second season of the science fiction television series Stranger Things, marketed as Stranger Things 2, was released worldwide on the streaming service Netflix on October 27, 2017.
+The second season of the American science fiction horror drama television series Stranger Things, marketed as Stranger Things 2, was released worldwide on the streaming service Netflix on October 27, 2017.
 The series was created by the Duffer Brothers, who also serve as executive producers along with Shawn Levy, Dan Cohen and Iain Paterson.

-This season stars Winona Ryder, David Harbour, Finn Wolfhard, Millie Bobby Brown, Gaten Matarazzo, Caleb McLaughlin, Noah Schnapp, Sadie Sink, Natalia Dyer, Charlie Heaton, Joe Keery, Dacre Montgomery, Cara Buono, Sean Astin and Paul Reiser.
-Brett Gelman, Linnea Berthelsen, Matthew Modine, and Priah Ferguson also appear in recurring roles.
-The season received highly positive reviews, particularly for its story, character development, production values, visual effects, performances (particularly those of Harbour, Brown, Schnapp, Keery, and Astin), and darker tone compared to the previous season.
+The principal cast for the season includes Winona Ryder, David Harbour, Finn Wolfhard, Millie Bobby Brown, Gaten Matarazzo, Caleb McLaughlin, Noah Schnapp, Sadie Sink, Natalia Dyer, Charlie Heaton, Joe Keery, Dacre Montgomery, Cara Buono, Sean Astin, and Paul Reiser, while the recurring cast includes Brett Gelman, Linnea Berthelsen, Matthew Modine, and Priah Ferguson.
+The season received critical acclaim for its acting, characters, story, production values, and darker tone compared to the previous season.
+The season received 12 nominations at the 70th Primetime Emmy Awards, including Outstanding Drama Series, and won for Outstanding Sound Editing for a Comedy or Drama Series (One-Hour).

 Premise

-In the fall of 1984, one year after his disappearance, Will Byers and the town of "Hawkins, Indiana", once again find themselves as the target of the Upside Down.
-A mysterious plague begins to consume pumpkin patches around the town during Halloween season.
-During this, Will perceives a large and many-armed shadow entity, which the party eventually names the "Mind Flayer", that is able to possess him after an attack.
-Meanwhile, the larger group, including Mike Wheeler, Lucas Sinclair and Dustin Henderson encounter "Demogorgon dogs" or "Demodogs", which terrorize the citizens of Hawkins.
-Will's family and friends alongside Jim Hopper, Mike's sister Nancy, Nancy's boyfriend Steve Harrington, Californian newcomer Max Mayfield and a missing Eleven, must join forces to contain the threat.
+In the fall of 1984, a year after Will Byers's disappearance and eventual discovery, the town of Hawkins, Indiana, once again find itself targeted by the Upside Down.
+A mysterious plague begins to consume pumpkin patches around town during Halloween season.
+Will perceives a large and many-armed shadow entity, which the party eventually names the "Mind Flayer", that is able to possess him after an attack.
+Meanwhile, the larger group, including Mike Wheeler, Lucas Sinclair, and Dustin Henderson, encounter "Demogorgon dogs" or "Demodogs" which terrorize the citizens of Hawkins.
+Will's family and friends, alongside Jim Hopper, Mike's sister Nancy and her boyfriend Steve Harrington, Californian newcomer Max Mayfield, and a missing Eleven, must join forces to contain the threat.